-The CISS system requires no additional software, the CISS central unit only needs a working network connection.
+The CISS system requires no additional software.
+The CISS central unit only needs a working network connection.
 The administrator can then use any network-connected workplace, as all CISS administration is done through an easy-to-use web interface.
-The web interface management is encrypted with SSL – which is a secure technology that many banks use today.

 CISS Management is a powerful tool for managing access control.
 With its features, you can fully utilize the power of the CISS system.
 Without compromising on functionality and security, CISS offers one of the market’s most trusted access control system with integrated management of alarm and condition-based actions.
 This is handled in a very simple and easy way in CISS Management.